 The teacher will be available for technical questions during office hours and on e-mail.
-Canvas is used to post lectures after the lectures.
+Fronter is used to post lectures after the lectures.

 The course will follow lectures based primarily on the book Tropical ecosystems and ecological concepts, Patrick L. Osborne.
 Cambridge University press.
 2nd edition.

 Participation in 6 DVD-lectures